matcampos/eng-zap-challenge-typescript/readme.md

 ## Published environment

-* The application is published in this url: https://mighty-fjord-97986.herokuapp.com/, the informations of the api routs it's in the postman collection.
+* The application is published in this url: https://mighty-fjord-97986.herokuapp.com/, the informations of the api routes it's in the postman collection.

 ## Authors